 1 Enter the total tax and surcharge you expect to owe for this tax year.
 1 2 Enter the total amount of replacement tax previously paid, the total amount of prepayments you made, and any overpayment you elected to be credited for this tax year.
 2 3 Enter any pass-through withholding payments made on your behalf for this tax year.
 3 4 Enter the amount of any previous tax payment you have made for this tax year.
 4 5 Enter the estimated replacement tax investment credits.
 5 6 Add lines 2 through 5 and enter the result here.
 6 7 Subtract Line 6 from Line 1.
 This is your tentative tax due .
-Enter the result here and on Form IL-1065-V. Pay this amount with your Form IL-1065-V on or before the original due date of your return.
-7
+Enter the result here and on Form IL-1065-V. 7